 A good mission statement includes:

 - WHO your business does it for

 - HOW your business does what it does

-Understanding why mission statements are important will help you craft, or refine, your own.
+Understanding the importance of a mission statement will help you craft or refine your own.
 Here are three very good reasons why every business, including yours, needs a mission statement.

 A well-written mission statement can help you:

 1. Find Meaning and Greater Fulfillment